FFmpeg/FFV1/ffv1.md

 `RCT`:   Reversible Color Transform, a near linear, exactly reversible integer transform that converts between RGB and YCbCr representations of a Pixel.

-`VLC`:   Variable Length Code, a code which maps source symbols to a variable number of bits.
+`VLC`:   Variable Length Code, a code that maps source symbols to a variable number of bits.

 `RGB`:   A reference to the method of storing the value of a Pixel by using three numeric values that represent Red, Green, and Blue.

 `YCbCr`: A reference to the method of storing the value of a Pixel by using three numeric values that represent the luma of the Pixel (Y) and the chrominance of the Pixel (Cb and Cr).
-YCbCr word is used for historical reasons and currently references any color space relying on 1 luma and 2 chrominances e.g. YCbCr, YCgCo or ICtCp.
+YCbCr word is used for historical reasons and currently references any color space relying on 1 luma sample and 2 chrominance samples e.g. YCbCr, YCgCo or ICtCp.
 Exact meaning of the three numeric values is unspecified.

 `TBA`:   To Be Announced.
 Used in reference to the development of future iterations of the FFV1 specification.
 -------- --------------------------------------------------------------